 - Use the Information Classification Standard to classify and label information sensitivity.
-Manage the information consistent with its classification, - Computer Access codes (e.g. passwords, PINs) are not shared, or written down in an accessible location - Whiteboards and other presentation materials containing sensitive information must be cleaned when no longer needed - Access badges, keys, etc. for accessing locked away sensitive information must not accessible to unauthorized people - All wastepaper which contains sensitive information must be shredded or placed into bins designated for the purpose - Printers and fax machines should be treated with the same care under this policy: - Any print jobs containing sensitive information should be retrieved immediately.
+Manage the information consistent with its classification. - Computer access codes (e.g., passwords, PINs) are not shared, or written down - Whiteboards and other presentation materials containing sensitive information must be cleaned or removed when no longer needed - Access badges, keys, etc. must not be accessible to unauthorized people. - All wastepaper which contains sensitive information must be shredded or placed into secure bins designated for this purpose. - Printers and fax machines should be treated with the same care under this policy. - Any print jobs containing sensitive information should be retrieved immediately.

-If you have any questions about this policy or what is considered confidential information, please contact Tracey Wallace, VP Human Resources.
+If you have any questions about this policy or what is considered confidential or sensitive information, please contact the Chief Human Resources Officer.